-I learned about this just last night, watching old episodes of 30 Rock on Netflix!
+I learned about this while watching old episodes of 30 Rock on Netflix!
 Tracey Jordan said something like “I am truly nonplussed and that is in the proper meaning of the word nonplussed”, which made me think “hmmm”, so I looked it up.
-Who’d expect to learn about language from Tracey Jordan?
+Who’d expected to learn about language from Tracey Jordan?
 (Well, okay, really from 30 Rock writer Tina Fey.)

 The real definition of nonplussed